UiharuKazari2008/HappyCAB/README.md

 * Transistion of LED pixel supported
 * I2C Absoute Volume controls
 * PWM Chassis Fan controls
-* Game SSD Selection and Power OK pin tripping for rebooting
+* NuCtrl Game SSD Selection and Power OK pin tripping for rebooting
+* vALLSCtrl Game Selection and Runtime controls
+  * For manageing the runtime of a Unoffical ALLS
+* Interaction with "Savior Of Song" Keychip Hardware to select what game keychip is in use
 * HDMI Source selection
 * Digital Physical Ethernet A-B Switch for Network Selection
 * WACCA and Chunithm LED Driver